spring-attic/spring-security-oauth/docs/oauth2.md

 ## Resource Server Configuration

-You need to supply the `<resource-server/>` element with an `id` attribute - this is the bean id for a servlet `Filter` that can be added to teh standard Spring Security chain, e.g.
+You need to supply the `<resource-server/>` element with an `id` attribute - this is the bean id for a servlet `Filter` that can be added to the standard Spring Security chain, e.g.

     <http access-denied-page="/login.jsp" ...>
         <intercept-url pattern="/photos" access="ROLE_USER,SCOPE_READ" />